Anush79/Doyouknowme/README.md

 CLI quiz app (Do you know me?)
 **mark one for NeoG camp**
 This quiz is about me, those who actually know me can answer all the questions pretty well.You will get scores as well.
+I have used **chalk Library** to give CLI a beautiful look, hope you like it.

 Thanks for visiting.

 Here is the screenshot of how it actually looks like